ipython/ipython-website/download.rst

 Follow `this link
 <http://hyperspy.org/hyperspy-doc/current/user_guide/install.html#quick-instructions-to-install-hyperspy-in-macos>`_
-for quick instructions on how to install Hyperspy in MacOS.
+for quick instructions on how to install HyperSpy in MacOS.

 Other related software